Integrating Microsoft Copilot Agents with Office Add-Ins: What Developers Need to Know

 The integration of Copilot agents with Office add-ins represents a paradigm shift in how enterprise users interact with custom functionality in Microsoft 365.
 The unified manifest provides a clean technical foundation for delivering both visual and conversational experiences from a single app package.
 For developers, the key challenge is not the technical integration itself – which is well-documented and well-tooled – but the design thinking required to create capabilities that work effectively across both interaction models.

 McKenna Consultants is at the forefront of Microsoft Copilot custom agent development in the UK.
 We combine deep expertise in Office add-in development with practical experience in AI agent architecture to help organisations build add-ins that are ready for the Copilot era.
+Organisations should note that a paid subscription may be required to unlock the full range of Copilot agent features and advanced AI capabilities.
 Whether you are building a new add-in, migrating from the legacy manifest, or adding Copilot capabilities to an existing add-in, contact our team to discuss your requirements.